-The town of Rough and Ready was founded in the 19th century; its name came from a tavern, which served as temporary headquarters during the Atlanta Campaign.
-The name was changed to Mountain View once it became a city in 1956 as the mountains were visible from the townsite location.
+The town of Rough and Ready was founded in the 19th century; its name came from a tavern that served as temporary headquarters during the Atlanta Campaign.
+The name was changed to Mountain View once it became a city in 1956, as the mountains were visible from the townsite location.

 The City of Atlanta Department of Aviation bought enough land to build an airport.
-With the new airport, Mountain View became so noisy that people chose to relocate.
+Mountain View became so noisy with the new airport that people chose to relocate.
 After 20 years, the city lost its charter and was dissolved.
-However, many people and businesses remain in the city even with the noise pollution.
+However, many people and businesses remain in the city despite noise pollution.

 Troupville is in Lowndes County, Georgia, with the closest populated area being Wood Valley, only 2.1 miles away.
 Troupville was founded in the early 1800s, and its economy came from hotels, stores, shops, churches, and other types of business.

 This town was a riverboat landing as it was right where the Withlacoochee River and the Little River met, but by 1859, railroads had become more practical and were replacing river landings.
 With the building of the Atlantic and Gulf Railroad in Lowndes County, riverboats were no longer necessary.
 Troupville then lost its charter, and many people went away to more prosperous areas.